Dasharo/open-source-firmware-validation/docs/adding-new-platforms.md

 is assumed that this script is executed on the Ubuntu OS.
 You can use these automatically generated variables as another input to the cases described below.

+Also, if there already is a Dasharo FW binary for the platform, you might want to extract the `.config` from the binary and try to run it through our [config parser](config-parser.md) to get at least some flags automatically.

 ## Adding a brand new platform

 - Create a new file for your mainboard in `platform-configs/`.
 For most